Azure/iotedge-lorawan-starterkit/Docs/supplement.md

 Or the followings desired properties for ABP:

-**DevAddr must be unique for every device!
-It is like an ip address for lora.**
+> DevAddr must be unique for every device.
+It is like an IP Address for LoRA.

 ```json
 "desired": {